vercel-support/johnny.sh/content/blog/you-might-not-need-gatsby.md

 ### Conclusion

 These are just my personal ramblings on the topic of static React, and I found what I like the best and what I'm most productive with.
-There's also [react-static](https://github.com/react-static/react-static), which might be worth looking into.
+There's also [react-static](https://github.com/react-static/react-static), which takes a similar (but slightly stripped down) approach as Gatsby.

 No other comments on this topic.